jorgealiaga36/data-science-portfolio/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/numpy_summary.html)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/jorgealiaga36/machine_learning/blob/master/numpy_summary.ipynb)

-NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NumPy is a library for adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 This notebook shows the main functions of the NumPy library.
 These are related with implementing different mathematical operations, sorting, reshaping or slicing NumPy arrays and much more.